floodplainio/floodplainio.github.io/_posts/2020-04-12-Using-Floodplain.md

 This is pretty easy to express but sadly, this particular situation is actually pretty uncommon in SQL databases (meaning two tables that share the same key space).
 Usually it gets a bit more complex, for example when there is a one-to-many relationship between tables.

 Let's take a look at the (simplified) data model of our example app.
 Two tables, film and language.
-Every film has a field 'language_id', which points to a record in the language.
+Every film has a field 'language_id', which points to a record in the language table.
 In PostgresDDL, the Film table:

 ```sql
 CREATE TABLE